DeFiCh/pinkpaper/loan/README.md

 ## Liquidation

 Liquidation occurs when the collateralization ratio of a vault falls below its minimum.
-Liquidation is required to take place in order to bring up the collateralization ratio of a vault again so the token price remains consistent.
+Liquidation is crucial in ensuring that all loan tokens are sufficiently over-collateralized to support its price.

 For Turing-complete VM-based blockchain, liquidation requires the assistance of publicly run bots to trigger it, in exchange for some incentives.